lynnfaraday/aresmush.com/_root/tutorials/code/git.md

 ## Git from the Game

-You can actually execute `git` commands from within the game without needing to connect to the server shell.
+You can actually execute selected `git` commands from within the game without needing to connect to the server shell.
 See `help git` in-game.
-This is handy if you're not editing code directly on the server but using FTP or GitHub to sync changes between a local PC and the server.
+This is handy if you're using GitHub to sync changes between a local PC and the server because you can push to GitHub from your PC and pull the code down from inside the game itself.

 ## Working Locally